exasol/script-languages-release/doc/user_guide/usage.md

 Note: The option --recurse-submodules clones the submodule [script-languages](https://github.com/exasol/script-languages)

+### How to upload prebuilt containers

+Please see the [official Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm?Highlight=container) about how to upload prebuilt containers to BucketFS.
+If your database has internet access, you can also use [the Exa-toolbox](https://github.com/exasol/exa-toolbox/blob/master/utilities/README.md#upload_github_release_file_to_bucketfs) to upload prebuilt script language containers directly from the [release page](https://github.com/exasol/script-languages-release/releases).

 ### How to build an existing flavor?

 First, you need to choose a flavor.
 Currently, we have several pre-defined flavors available, e.g., `standard-EXASOL-6.2.0`.